Dishoungh/gentoo-config/Gentoo/gentoo-config.md

 1. (chroot) livecd /etc/init.d # cd / && echo 'GRUB_PLATFORMS="efi-64"' >> /etc/portage/make.conf
 2. (chroot) livecd / # grub-install --target=x86_64-efi --efi-directory=/boot --removable
 3. (chroot) livecd / # grub-mkconfig -o /boot/grub/grub.cfg
+    - Change all the instances of the root UUID in this file to the PARTUUID version and change root=UUID= to root=PARTUUID=.
+I don't know why, but it just works for me.
+I would like to address this to where I don't have to do that, but somehow, doing this fixes Kernel panics for me.
 4. (chroot) livecd / # exit
 5. livecd /mnt/gentoo # cd
 6. livecd ~ # umount -l /mnt/gentoo/dev{/shm,/pts,}